cabrace/001_active-record-belongs_to/README.md

     params.require(:book).permit(:author_id, :title)
   end
 ```
-> This allows the params to be passed through correctly
+This allows the params to be passed through correctly

 ##### In the Console
-> commands are as follows
+commands are as follows
-> once data has already been entered:
+once data has already been entered:

 ```
 # Get the first author and display their related books
 a = Author.first
 a.books
 ```
-> Above shows the related books based on a seclected author.
+The above shows the related books based on a seclected author.

 ```
 # Get the first Book and see its corresponding Author
 b = Book.first
 b.author
 ```
-> Above we see the reverse, where we have selected a book and see the corresponding author
+Above we see the reverse, where we have selected a book and see the corresponding author

 #### Additional Stuff